Primož Jakopin - Klok

 When I was buried in Cefizelj cave

 Cefizlova jama cave, rightly also called the Cave with the greatest number of excavated passages, is my last cave on Mt.
 Pršivec.
 During one of the advances into its depths (Cile - Rafko Urankar, recalled that it was in the summer of 1987), I searched for a passage forward among the huge collapse blocks.
 I came to a smaller hall, when it started to rumble behind me.
 A few large blocks moved and there was no going back.
-The two or three guys who were above me, one of them Franček (Franci Gabrovšek) and Cile who were above me first made an audio check that everything was fine with me.
+The two or three guys who were above me, for certain there were Franček (Franci Gabrovšek) and Cile, first made an audio check that everything was fine with me.
 Then the question of how to get me out arose.
 Along the wall between the ceiling and the collapse, we, by voice, determined the best place for digging.
 Fortunately there were a few meters of smaller material in the collapse.
 I was digging from below, triggering the rocks to fall down, Franček and Cile were digging from above.
 We dug for about an hour, and then first a small slit opened up.
 We enlarged it, little by little, until it was big enough.
 After we finished further exploration we all returned through it to the surface.
 We worked in the cave from about 1988 to 1990, approximately.

 Bina (Martina Bergant) in Renejevo brezno cave